Shana, where are you?

 Great explanation.
 One I won’t forget.

-Bye, Wayne, see you again soon!
+Bye, Wayne!
 Will our next contestant enter and sign in please?

 Mom, it’s our friend Maria from Greece!